ilibilibom/docker-wordpress-nginx/README.md

   ```

- You can also add this command to your alias so you can a shorter version of the command
+ You can also add this command to your alias so you can have a shorter version of the command

  Go to bash rc
   ```
    cd && sudo nano .bash_profile
  ```
- Add an alias to this file (for example):
+ Add an alias
    ```
 alias wp_docker='docker exec -u www-data wp8_phpfpm_1 wp'